sharife/golden-thread/site/content/get-involved/casting/_index.md

 Golden Thread is working diligently to comply with San Francisco regulations in response to the COVID-19 pandemic.
 Accordingly, we will be conducting General Auditions by way of VIDEO SUBMISSION ONLY.
 There will be no in-person General Auditions on March 31, 2020.
 Auditions for *The Language of Wild Berries* will be held on May 26, 2020.
 Please review our audition instructions below:

 Show-specific auditions will be held by way of VIDEO SUBMISSION only.
 Equity and non-Equity actors are invited to submit auditions.
 Performers with movement, dance, and music backgrounds are encouraged.
 Actors of all ages, cultural backgrounds, and abilities are welcomed.
-Please email[auditions@goldenthread.org](mailto:auditions@goldenthread.org)for instructions & sides.
+Please email [auditions@goldenthread.org](mailto:auditions@goldenthread.org) for instructions & sides.
 Please attache your headshot and resume to your email.
 Local Hire Only.

 Auditions for *The Language of Wild Berries* will take place on Tuesday, May 26, 2020